 Once you’ve chosen your menu items, don’t forget to update your menus – both online and offline – and your iPad POS system with these new options.
 These updates ensure your customers actually know what’s on the menu and that you capture the right sales data for your business.

 While you’re updating your menu with the mouth-watering new additions, add a way to indicate which dishes are vegan.
 Whether you have vegan dishes in their own section on the menu, or with a symbol next to them indicating their vegan, it will show your vegan diners you’ve thought of them every step of the way!

 Have you noticed that certain items on a menu often work well together?
 And that grouping these items together encourages diners to purchase these dishes?

-When adding your vegan dishes to your menu, make sure you pair them with complementary dishes to boost profits.
+When adding your vegan dishes to your menu, make sure you pair them with complimentary dishes to boost profits.